A new Monte Carlo Generator for BSM physics in $B\to K^* \ell^+ \ell^-$ decays with an application to lepton non-universality in angular distributions: Signatures of BSM Physics in and improved sensitivity via multi-dimensional likelihood fits

 \section{Signatures of BSM Physics in $B \to K^* \ell^+ \ell^- $ and improved sensitivity via multi-dimensional likelihood fits}

-We show the expected sensitivity of the unbinned likelihood fit under ideal conditions using only the primary generator output without taking into account detector effects or hadronic uncertainties.
+We show the expected statistical sensitivity of the unbinned likelihood fit under ideal conditions using only the primary generator output without taking into account detector effects or hadronic uncertainties as well as resonance effects.
 Hadronic uncertainties are considered in Section~\ref{sec:qcd}.

 A likelihood function has been implemented according to Eq.~\ref{eq:helicity}, where the matrix element defined in Eq.~\ref{eq:matrixelement} is already squared, and which explicitly depends only on the four variables $q^2$, $\cos\thl$, $\cos\thK$, $\chi$, and on the Wilson coefficients as fit parameters.
 The likelihood function has been cross-checked against \evtgen-generated distribution and asymmetries.
 The quark masses $m_b = 4.8$ GeV/$c^2$, $m_c = 1.3$ GeV/$c^2$ were used.
-Good agreement between the \evtgen predictions and integrals of the likelihood function can be seen in Fig.~\ref{fig:c9_obs}.
+Good agreement between the \evtgen predictions and integrals of the likelihood function can be seen in Fig.~\ref{fig:c9_obs}\footnote{Since this is a simplified sensitivity study we do not take into account resonances and thus results in resonance region are not physical.}.

 The expected experimental data sample depends on integrated luminosity and on the selection criteria required to sufficiently suppress backgrounds.
-In Belle~II, we currently expect about 20 to 30 \% selection efficiency for the $B^0\to K^{*0}(K^+\pi^-) \ell^+\ell^-$ mode and 40 to 50 ab$^{-1}$ total integrated luminosity.
+In Belle~II, we currently expect about 25\% selection efficiency for the $B^0\to K^{*0}(K^+\pi^-) \ell^+\ell^-$ mode and 40 to 50 ab$^{-1}$ total integrated luminosity.
 Here we study only the statistical sensitivity of the fit so all internal parameters in the \evtgen decay generator and the likelihood function are the same.
 In addition, for simplicity we do not include resonance effects in the generator and the likelihood function and use the entire $q^2$ range without veto windows.
 The total decay rate is not fixed in the test.
 Depending on assumptions we expect from 5000 to 10000 events in the di-muon mode and about 25\% more events at very low $q^2$ for the di-electron mode.
 In the sensitivity tests below, the number of events lies within this range.

-In each fit we extract the deviation of a single Wilson coefficient from the SM value:

-The SM values are taken from NNLO calculations~\cite{Altmannshofer:2008dz}.
+In each fit we extract the deviation of a single Wilson coefficient from the SM value: The SM values are taken from NNLO calculations~\cite{Altmannshofer:2008dz}.
 Since the Wilson coefficients are complex numbers, both the real and imaginary parts are extracted in these fits, and shown in the figures that follow.